fanglingsu/vimb/man.md

 {:#SETTINGS}
 All settings listed below can be set with the `:set` command.

-accelerated-2d-canvas (bool)
-: Enable or disable accelerated 2D canvas.
-When accelerated 2D canvas is enabled, WebKit may render some 2D canvas content using hardware accelerated drawing operations.

 allow-file-access-from-file-urls (bool)
 : Indicates whether file access is allowed from file URLs.
 By default, when